Introduction to Scikit-Learn in Machine Learning

 X_transformed_data = pca.fit_transform(X_data) # Fit and transform the data to new dimensions

-Once the model is built, we need to evaluate its performance.
+Once the model is trained, we can evaluate its performance.
 Scikit-learn provides a wide range of modules to evaluate our models.

 Model Evaluation using Scikit-learn